 - a.
-Health Insurance The Not later than May 1, 2028, District agrees to pay the entire premium cost for eligible employees, their spouses, and dependents, where applicable enrolled in any of the Medical, Dental, and Vision plans offered by the District. - b.
+Health Insurance No later than May 1, 2023, the District agrees to pay the entire premium cost for eligible employees, their spouses, and dependents, where applicable enrolled in any of the Medical, Dental, and Vision plans offered by the District. - b.
 Life Insurance Effective October 1, 2016, the District agrees to pay the premium on the District sponsored Fifty Thousand Dollar (\$50,000.00) term life insurance program as set forth in the Salary Ordinance for all employees who are members of the bargaining unit and to make supplemental coverage available at the employee's cost.
 Such supplemental coverage will be in accordance with all laws governing such programs and in keeping with the District's current supplemental life insurance program. - c.
-Health Benefits Committee The Union agrees to send two (2) representatives, with one (1) designated alternate, to attend and participate on the Health Benefits Committee.
+Health Benefits Committee The Union agrees to send two representatives, with one (1) designated alternate, to attend and participate on the Health Benefits Committee.
 A Union retiree may attend.
 The work of the Committee shall not be considered a meet and confer re-opener and the meetings shall not be considered meet and confer sessions as that term is used in Government Code §3500 et seq.
-Rather, the scope of the Committee's duty shall consist of a mutual exploration by the parties of including but not limited to available alternative health benefit plans, plan design, education, and ways to ensure the sustainability of the District's benefits program.
-The Committee is authorized to make recommendations to District representatives regarding matters set forth herein.
+Rather, the scope of the Committee's duty shall consist of a mutual exploration by the parties of available alternative health benefit plans, plan design, education, and ways to ensure the sustainability of the District's benefits program.
+The Committee is authorized to make recommendations to District representatives regarding the nature of health care providers that are or may be utilized by the District.
 However, the recommendations of the Committee are advisory only and are not binding upon the District.
 The frequency, time and location of the Committee meetings shall be as determined by the Committee members. - d.
 Wellness Reimbursement Benefit Effective October 1, 2022, the District agrees to establish a wellness reimbursement benefit of \$300.00 maximum per employee for each year of the Agreement.

-The District and the Union agree the Health Benefits Committee shall determine the eligible criteria for reimbursement.
-Employees shall submit receipts to Finance for the calendar year no later than December 1st of each year. - e.
-Retirement Plan Beginning October 1, 2005 new hires will not be eligible for the following retirement plan provisions: Deferred Retirement Option Plan (DROP); Purchase of Service, except those purchases guaranteed by state and federal law; or the supplemental benefit ("Thirteenth Check").
-For bargaining unit members hired on or after October 1, 2006, the service years required for eligibility for retiree health insurance will be raised from five (5) to ten (10) years.
+The District and the Union agree the Health Benefits Committee shall determine the eligible criteria for the reimbursement.

+Employees shall submit receipts to Human Resources for the calendar year no later than December 1st of each year.

+e.
+Retirement Plan - Beginning October 1, 2005 new hires will not be eligible for the following retirement plan provisions: Deferred Retirement Option Plan (DROP); Purchase of Service, except those purchases guaranteed by state and federal law; or the supplemental benefit ("Thirteenth Check").

+For all employees represented by this unit hired on or after October 1, 2006, the service years required for eligibility for retiree health insurance will be raised from five (5) to ten (10) years.
 Additionally, employees hired on or after October 1, 2006 will have their retirement benefits based on an average of the three highest years salary.

-For bargaining unit members hired prior to October 1, 2006, the District will pay into the retirement system an amount not to exceed seven percent (7%) of each employee's gross wages (the "Offset") as prescribed for in the Salary Ordinance.
-For bargaining unit members hired on or after October 1, 2006, the District will pay into the retirement system an amount not to exceed five percent (5%) of each employee's gross wages (the "Offset").
+For bargaining members hired prior to October 1, 2006, the District will pay into the retirement system an amount not to exceed seven percent (7%) of each employee's gross wages (the "Offset").

+For all bargaining unit members hired on or after October 1, 2006, the District will pay into the retirement system an amount not to exceed five percent (5%) of each employee's gross wages (the "Offset")